Jacques Marquette, SJ

 To raise revenue during the Spanish-American War, Congress passed the War Revenue Law of 1898.
 The Bureau of Engraving and Printing was unable to get the stamps issued by the date the law went into effect, so the government allowed the Purvis Printing Company to overprint the Marquette stamp with two different overprints (250 copies each): "I.R."
 (Internal Revenue) and under that, "L.H.C." for use on the Chapman Steamboat Line, and "P.I.D. & Son." for use by P. I. Daprix & Son Steamship Line, both of which carried freight on the Erie Canal, Scott R158A and R158B

 Born in Laon, France, Marquette entered the Jesuits at seventeen years of age, and was sent to the Canada missions in 1666.
 He took easily to the native languages and began work at Sault Ste.
 Marie.
 He established a mission on the west side of Lake Superior in 1669, and at St. Ignace in 1671.
-In 1673 Marquette and Jolliet undertook together an exploration of the Mississippi River which Indians had told them about.
+In 1673 Marquette and Joliet undertook together an exploration of the Mississippi River which Indians had told them about.
 They started with five men and two canoes.
 They crossed Lake Superior, descended the Fox and Wisconsin Rivers to the Mississippi, and down to its junction with the Arkansas River before turning back and ascending via the Illinois.
 They were the first Europeans to come to the Chicago River.
-On December 4, 1674 Marquette returned to the site, built a rough log cabin at what is now the intersection of Damen Avenue and the Chicago river, and wintered there, the beginnings of the what would become the city of Chicago.
+On December 4, 1674 Marquette returned to the site, built a rough log cabin at what is now the intersection of Damen Avenue and the Chicago River, and wintered there, the beginnings of the what would become the city of Chicago.
 He fell sick and died May 18, 1675.
-More

 CANADA, 1987, Scott 1128